-• A trust described in section 401(a) that forms part of a plan.

-• A plan described in section 403(a), and that trust or plan is exempt from tax under section 501(a).

-• An individual retirement account described in section 408(a).

-• An individual retirement annuity

-described in section 408(b).
-An Archer MSA described in section 220(d).

-A Coverdell education savings account described in section 530.
-A trust described in section 501(c)(22).
+- A trust described in section 401(a) that forms part of a plan. - A plan described in section 403(a). and that trust or plan is exempt from tax under section 501(a). - An individual retirement account described in section 408(a). - An individual retirement annuity described in section 408(b). - An Archer MSA described in section 220(d). - A Coverdell education savings account described in section 530. - A Health Savings Account described in section 223(d). - · A trust described in section 501(c)(22).

-Note.
 If the IRS determined at any time that your plan was a "plan" as defined above, it will always remain subject to the excise tax on prohibited transactions (section 4975).
 This also applies to the tax on minimum funding deficiencies (section 4971).